psonnera/xdrip.github.io/docs/install.md

 #### Enable location

 For newer Android versions, location is [mandatory](https://developer.android.com/training/location/permissions) to allow Bluetooth Low Energy connection.
 If you use xDrip+ with a Bluetooth sensor you **must** enable location and authorize xDrip+ to access it.
+Consult your phone manual as  it will depend on Android version and manufacturer.

 <img src="../images/Install16.png" style="zoom:75%;" />